 Since 2008, Homie has led a team of epidemiologists and modellers to quantify epidemiology of hepatitis C virus (HCV) and forecast the future impact of HCV disease burden.
 They have analyzed HCV disease burden in over seventy countries and have helped countries develop national strategies.
-CDA has been responsible for the development of a number of mathematical models currently used by countries to develop intervention strategies for HCV and HBV:
+CDAF has been responsible for the development of a number of mathematical models currently used by countries to develop intervention strategies for HCV and HBV:

 HCV disease progression